How to install for Mac users

 - If you used the geeky method of disabling GateKeeper, you only need to download the file onto any hard drive.
 No USB thumb drive is required here.

 - The final security check is to verify yourself (you are the GateKeeper) that you have the original unmodified downloaded file.
 You do this by choosing Get Info command under the Finder's File menu and look at how many bytes the downloaded file is.
-For version 4.0.1 of SUNRISE Contacts, the file size for sunrisecontacts2020.dmg should be 298,528,575 bytes.
+This should match up with the number of bytes we have published on the home page where you downloaded the file.

 - If the file size checks out as being right, you are ready to open the downloaded file without GateKeeper hassling you.
 This means double-clicking the dmg file.
 Let macOS verify the dmg file.
 If the dmg file has not been tampered with, the verification process should be okay.
 What appears to be a new hard drive should pop-up on the desktop.
 Open it.
 Inside, you can drag-and-drop a copy of the SUNRISE icon to any location on your main hard drive.
 In case you are not sure, this icon is, in fact, a folder containing the databases and the Runtime application for SUNRISE Contacts.